How Much Does an Urgent Care Visit Really Cost? A 2025 Guide

 - Los Angeles: $265

-Urgent Care vs ER: The Cost and Care Comparison
+Urgent Care vs. ER: The Cost and Care Comparison

 The difference in cost between urgent care and the ER is significant.
 Here’s how they compare:

-Urgent care is 5–10 times less expensive than the ER for non-life-threatening conditions, making it a smart choice for employers and employees looking to control healthcare spending.
+Key Insight: Urgent care is 5–10 times less expensive than the ER for non-life-threatening conditions, making it a smart choice for employers and employees looking to control healthcare spending.

 What Drives the Cost of Urgent Care?